Fast Bellman algorithm for real Monge-Ampere equation: Description of our algorithm

 First, we discretize the domain $\Omega$ using a rectangular $N \times N$ mesh.
 For simplicity of the implementation, we only consider the case where $\Omega$ is a bounded rectangle in $\mathbb{R}^2$, despite the fact that these domains are not strictly convex, and the theoretical framework for solving Monge--Ampère equations on rectangles is less well-developed.

-Next, we construct a sequence of functions $u_k$ where $u_k$ solves the discretized version of the following Dirichlet problem, using a narrow stencil second order finite difference solver:
+Next, we construct a sequence of functions $u_k$ where $u_k$ solves the discretized version of the following Dirichlet problem, using a central difference second order finite difference solver:

-Here $B_k$ is a sequence of $\mathcal{B}$-valued functions constructed as follows: \begin{enumerate} \item $u_{0}$ is obtained by choosing $B_{0}=I$, i.e.\ identity matrix.
-We observe that this renders equation \eqref{eq: trace equation} a Dirichlet problem for the Poisson equation. \item for $k\geq 1$ we loop over the mesh and construct the $B_{k}$ matrices as follows:
+Here $B_k$ is a sequence of $\mathcal{B}$-valued functions constructed as follows: \begin{enumerate} \item $u_{0}$ is obtained by choosing $B_{0}=I$, i.e.\ the identity matrix.
+We observe that this renders equation \eqref{eq: trace equation} a Dirichlet problem for the Poisson equation. \item for $k\geq 1$ we loop over the mesh and set $B_{k}\coloneqq \sqrt{\det D^{2}u_{k-1}}(D^{2}u_{k-1})^{-1}.$ If the computed $D^2u_{k-1}$ is not positive definite, we mark the corresponding point $x$, and temporarily take $B_k(x)$ as the identity matrix.